 WIDE+ is inviting activists, researchers, students, NGOs, experts, volunteers, and others to one of the thematic Working Groups (WGs) to join the work carried out by WIDE+ individual members, members associations and others.

 You do not need to bbe a member to take part in one of our Working Groups

-One can currently join the following WGs:
+You can currently join the following Working Groups:

 Working Groups are for active WIDE+ members and non-members.
-At minimum, a member of the group can expect an online meeting once every couple of months.
+At a minimum, a member of the group can expect an online meeting once every couple of months.

 Interested to find out more about a Working Group?

 Kindly contact WIDE+ coordinator Gea Meijers, email@example.com, for more information; she will make the connection to the specific groups for you.

 The photograph above is of the briefing on Gender-just Trade policy published by the Gender and Trade WG in December, 2018.